Joel Roberts Poinsett: Travel in Russia

-Poinsett arrived in the Russian capital of St. Petersburg in November 1806.
-Levett Harris, consul of the United States at St. Petersburg, and the highest American official in the country, hoped to introduce Poinsett at court to Czar Alexander.
+Poinsett arrived in the Russian capital of Saint Petersburg in November 1806.
+Levett Harris, consul of the United States at Saint Petersburg, and the highest American official in the country, hoped to introduce Poinsett at court to Czar Alexander.
 Learning that Poinsett was from South Carolina, the Empress asked him if he would inspect the cotton factories under her patronage.
-Poinsett and Consul Harris traveled by sleigh to Cronstadt to see the factories.
+Poinsett and Consul Harris traveled by sleigh to Kronstadt to see the factories.
 Poinsett made some suggestions on improvement, which the Dowager Empress accepted.
 Poinsett did not believe the cotton industry could be successful in Russia because of the necessity of employing serfs who received no compensation and therefore could have no interest in its prosperity.
 Furthermore, he believed that the institution of serfdom made it difficult for Russia to have a merchant marine or become industrialized.

 In January 1807, Czar Alexander and Poinsett dined at the Palace.
 Czar Alexander attempted to entice Poinsett into the Russian civil or military service.
 Poinsett was hesitant, which prompted Alexander to advise him to "see the Empire, acquire the language, study the people", and then decide.
-Always interested in travel, Poinsett accepted the invitation and left St. Petersburg in March 1807 on a journey through southern Russia.
+Always interested in travel, Poinsett accepted the invitation and left Saint Petersburg in March 1807 on a journey through southern Russia.
 He was accompanied by his English friend Philip Yorke, Viscount Royston and eight others.

 With letters recommending them to the special care of all Russian officials, Poinsett and Royston made their way to Moscow.
 They were among the last westerners to see Moscow before its burning in October 1812 by Napoleon's forces.
 From Moscow they traveled to the Volga River, and then by boat to Astrakhan, situated at the mouth of the river.
 Poinsett's company now entered the Caucasus, containing a very diverse population, and only recently acquired by Russia through conquests by Czars Peter the Great and Catherine the Great.
 Because of ethnic conflict, the area was extremely dangerous.
-They were provided with a Cossack escort as they traveled between Tarki and Derbent, but when a Tartar dignitary claimed that this would only provoke danger, the escort was bypassed for the security of the Tartar chiefs.
+They were provided with a Cossack escort as they traveled between Tarki and Derbent in Dagestan, but when a Tartar dignitary claimed that this would only provoke danger, the escort was bypassed for the security of the Tartar chiefs.
 This new security increased the numbers in Poinsett's company, which they believed made it less vulnerable to attack as it passed out of Russia proper.
-Thus, they were joined by a Persian merchant, who was transporting young girls he had acquired in Circassia to Baku and harems in Turkey.
+Thus, they were joined by a Persian merchant, who was transporting young girls he had acquired in Circassia to Baku, Azerbaijan and harems in Turkey.
 With a strong Persian and Kopak guard, the party left Derbent and entered the realm of the Khan of Kuban.